kata198/findProcessesUsing/README.md

 		Options:

+			-f or --files          Scan for open files instead of mappings.
+This should not be a symbolic link.

 			-v or --verbose        Also print mapping lines containing the given pattern, or matched filenames when given -f.
 			-e or --exact          Require exact match.
-Default is to allow partial matches -p or --pids-only      Only print pids, one per line
+Default is to allow partial matches -p or --pids-only      Only print pids, one per line -i or --ignore-case    Search case-insensitively.
+By default, case must be an exact match.

-			-f                     Scan for open files instead of mappings.
-This should not be a symbolic link.
 			--version              Print the version
+			-h or --help           Display this message and quit

 	Examples: